Changes to import requirements to protect against Xylella

 This bacterial disease originated in the Americas and has spread to Europe with recent detections in France and Italy.
 In the Americas it is causing hundreds of millions of dollars in damage.
 Costs to California’s grapevines alone amount to $100 million per year.

-The changes will apply to host plants including tissue cultures, rooted plants, cuttings, budwood, some corms and bulbs being imported from the Americas, Europe and a number of countries in the Middle East and Asia, where the disease is known to be present.
+Emergency measures are currently in place to manage the risk of Xylella being introduced in imported host plants.
+These measures apply to tissue cultures, rooted plants, cuttings, budwood, some corms and bulbs being imported from the Americas, Europe and a number of countries in the Middle East and Asia, where the disease is known to be present.

-These will strengthen the existing import conditions that were put in place for Xylella in 2009 and provide assurance that this risk material is free from Xylella infection.
+These emergency measures were introduced to strengthen previous import conditions that were put in place for Xylella and provide assurance that at-risk material is free from Xylella infection.

-- An approved arrangement in accordance with Australia’s requirements to ensure the health of plants will need to be in place for off-shore certification of nursery stock from high risk countries.
+- An offshore approved arrangement in accordance with Australia’s requirements to ensure the health of plants will need to be in place for offshore certification of nursery stock from high risk countries.

 The volumes of some ornamental plant material and tree species permitted entry to Australia may be reduced, and the costs of importing might increase.
 This is because laboratory testing will be required and longer observation times in quarantine may be necessary.

-Some plant species currently categorised as high risk nursery stock will not be affected by the changes because Xylella testing arrangements are already in place.
+Some plant species currently categorised as high risk nursery stock are not affected by the changes because Xylella testing arrangements are already in place.

 Phytosanitary certification will also be required for plants being imported from countries where Xylella does not occur, because we want assurance that these countries are free of the bacteria.